Exact Generalisation Error Exposes Benchmarks Skew Graph Neural Networks Success (or Failure): Insights via Generalisation Error: Under What Conditions Do GNNs Fail?

-The misalignment measures the extent to which the target space is not represented in the GNN embedding.
+The misalignment score measures the extent to which the target space $X$ is not represented in the GNN embedding $H$.
 When the subspaces of \( H \) and \( X\) coincide, the misalignment is zero, indicating perfect alignment.
-It reaches its maximum when the subspaces are orthogonal.
+Misalignment score reaches its maximum when the subspaces are orthogonal.

-\begin{lemma}[\textbf{Misalignment as a Component of Generalisation Error}] Under the framework in Section \ref{Ch:pre}, where \( X \) and the node representation \( H \) lie in the same subspace, the misalignment defined in Definition~\ref{def:Misalignment} equals \( d_{\text{alignment}}(H, X) = \sum_{\substack{i: \tilde{\lambda}_i = 0}} \lambda_i^\star \), the first term in the generalisation error expression in Corollary~\ref{gen-err}. \end{lemma}
+\begin{lemma}[\textbf{Misalignment as a Component of Generalisation Error}] Under the framework in Section \ref{Ch:pre}, where \( X \) and the node representation \( H \) lie in the same subspace, the misalignment defined in Definition~\ref{def:Misalignment} equals \( d(H, X) = \sum_{\substack{i: \tilde{\lambda}_i = 0}} \lambda_i^\star \), the first term in the generalisation error expression in Corollary~\ref{gen-err}. \end{lemma}

-To understand how misalignment influences generalisation error we consider a GCN, where the convolution matrix is the symmetric normalised adjacency matrix.
+To understand how misalignment influences generalisation error, we consider a GCN with the symmetric normalised adjacency matrix as the convolution matrix.
 The subspace spanned by \( H \) becomes smaller when the graph \( A \) and the features \( Z \) are not aligned \citep{klepper2023relatinggraphautoencoderslinear} due to the multiplicative nature of the convolution operation.
-The graph structure can even hurt generalisation if it is not aligned with the feature space by increasing $R_H$.
+The features or graph can even hurt generalisation if they are not aligned by increasing $R_H$.
+An example of this is already presented in Figure 1.
+On duplicated Cora with copied features: despite perfect homophily, GCN fails completely, highlighting that structure-feature alignment can dominate $R_H$.
 In such scenarios, where the graph and feature matrix are misaligned, even a simple concatenation of the adjacency and feature matrices \citep{chen2022demystifyinggraphconvolutionsimple} can outperform the convolution operation.